cultuurnet/udb3-search-docs/free-text-search.md

 GET https://search.uitdatabank.be/offers/?q="the editors"&textLanguages=nl&textLanguages=fr
 ```

 Note that the `textLanguages` parameter does not filter documents by their available languages.
-So when searching in both `nl` and `fr`, you can get results that only have either one language but still have a matching term in that specific language.
+For example, when searching in both `nl` and `fr`, you can get results that only have either one language but still have a matching term in that specific language.